 Group Chief Investment Officer

 The Group CIO is responsible for the Group-wide Asset Management function and its investment results.
-He manages the investment portfolio, advises the BUs on defining their strategic asset allocation (SAA), and implements the Group and BUs SAAs within the risk limits set by the Group EC.
+He or she manages the investment portfolio, advises the BUs on defining their strategic asset allocation (SAA), and implements the SAA and manages financial assets for the Group, the BUs and Division iptiQ within the risk limits set by the Group EC.
 The Group CIO retains responsibility for decisions on investment tactics and also provides financial market advice on strategic projects and transactions.
-In addition, the Group CIO is responsible for the Asset Management organisation and operational and compliance risks pertinent to his responsibilities.
+In addition, the Group CIO is responsible for the Asset Management organisation and operational and compliance risks pertinent to his or her responsibilities.

 Group Chief Operating Officer

-The Group COO is responsible for the Group Operations function, its processes, including oversight of human resources and talent management as it relates to Group Operations, as well as its costs and performance.
-Her responsibilities include being a strategic partner to the Group and the Business Units in all operational matters and providing a high-quality, cost-effective and differentiating operating platform for the whole Group.
+The Group COO is responsible for Group-wide Operations functions, its processes, including oversight of human resources and talent management as it relates to Group Operations, as well as its cost and performance.
+The Group COO's responsibilities include being a strategic partner to the Group, the BUs and Division iptiQ in all operational matters, overseeing the digital, tech & data strategyand providing a high-quality, cost-effective and differentiating operating platform for the whole Group.

 Group Chief Risk Officer